MicrobesRovinj/Korlevic_EpiphyticDynamics_FrontMicrobiol_2021/data/README.md

-This directory contains raw and primary data that are not changed once created.
+This directory contains raw and primary data that are not changed once created and mothur processed data.